-The US government has already acknowledged at the highest levels that is aligned with the PKK which has been waging a war against the Turkish government for more than three decades.
+The US government has already acknowledged at the highest levels that the PYD in Syria is aligned with the PKK, which has been waging a war against the Turkish government for more than three decades.

 This could be interpreted as a dilemma forced upon the administration by the realities on the ground, but it points to the fact that the US strategy to destroy ISIL is missing some significant elements – such as getting full support and coordination of a critical ally such as Turkey.

-The Obama administration started to support when ISIL surrounded the small town of Kobane adjacent to the Turkish border.
+The Obama administration started to support the PYD forces in autumn 2014 when ISIL surrounded the small town of Kobane adjacent to the Turkish border.

-President Barack Obama explained to then Prime Minister Recep Tayyip Erdogan that the air drops were simply to fighting against ISIL – with the aim of preventing the fall of Kobane and dealing a serious blow to its propaganda machine.
+President Barack Obama explained to then Prime Minister Recep Tayyip Erdogan that the air drops were simply to resupply the Kurdish forces fighting against ISIL – with the aim of preventing the fall of Kobane and dealing a serious blow to its propaganda machine.

 The Pentagon seemed to have found it an effective way to bleed ISIL, which was focused on taking over Kobane to add to its aura of invincibility at the time.